mlandis/phyddle/docs/source/overview.rst

 - ``empirical_estimate_cat_<N>.pdf`` - simple bar plot for each empirical dataset
 - ``network_architecture.pdf`` - visualization of Tensorflow architecture

+The :ref:`Tutorial` and :ref:`Safe_Usage` pages display examples of figures and explain how to interpret them.

 .. _Workspace:

 Workspace